larsvansoest/emote-clue-items/README.md

 clue scrolls.
 With this plugin, throwing away items may be a bit less stressful, as this plugin aims to highlight all emote clue items.

-### 4.1.0 Patch notes
+### 4.2.0 Feature overivew
+- The new 4.2.0 patch enables fill status synchronisation for the noticeboard in Watson's house.
+  > To enable this feature, enable "Sync Watson Board" in the plugin settings.

-This update features an update to the collection panel, which now allows [marking STASH unit locations](#mark-stash-unit-locations-on-the-map) on the map and highlights construction level requirements.
+- In previous news, the recent [v4.1.0 update](https://github.com/larsvansoest/emote-clue-items/releases/tag/v4.1.0) allows [marking STASH unit locations](#mark-stash-unit-locations-on-the-map) on the map and highlights construction level requirements.
-What's more, highlights can now be toggled for each emote clue difficulty.
-See the [v4.1.0 release notes](https://github.com/larsvansoest/emote-clue-items/releases/tag/v4.1.0) for the full list of changes.

 #### Filling stashes updates the emote clue item requirement status